databhishek/databhishek.github.io/_pages/about.md

 permalink: /about/
 ---

-Hi!
-My name is Abhishek Singh.
-I'm a senior undergrad at Manipal Institute of Technology pursuing Computer Science.
+hey! my name's abhishek. i'm a software engineer at amazon.

-I like to [code](https://github.com/databhishek/), play the guitar, [read](https://www.goodreads.com/databhishek) among other things.
-Hopefully this place will serve as a medium for me to share my experiences doing all the above and more.
+i like to [code](https://github.com/databhishek/), play the guitar and [read](https://www.goodreads.com/databhishek) among other things.

+passionate about the intersection of design and code.

-You can reach out to me at abhi.aryan98\[at]gmail.com
+reach out to me at abhi.aryan98\[at]gmail.com